philipsharp/afieldguidetoelephpants/source/_elephpants/2024-08-26-purple-sentry.md

 ---

 Produced by application monitoring software company Sentry this elePHPant wears pink headphones.
 It is available at conferences attended by Sentry.
-It is named _Sentaur_.